popsim-consortium/workshops/intro_stdpopsim/README.md

 Murillo Rodrigues

 **Date:** October 26th 2020
-**Time:** 10-11am PDT; 1-2pm EDT; 7-8pm CET; 4-5am AEDT (10/27)
+**Time:** 10-11am PDT; 1-2pm EDT; 6-7pm CET; 4-5am AEDT (10/27)

 **Short Summary of topic:** In this free, hands on virtual workshop we will go over the basics of using the stdpopsim library to simulate published demographic models from a variety of organisms.
-We will cover how to naviate the library catalog, how to simulate using the Python API and command line interface, and an example analysis on the simulated data.
+We will cover how to navigate the library catalog, how to simulate using the Python API and command line interface, and an example analysis on the simulated data.

 **Requirements:** An internet browser